FM as a Physical Medium

 It is not energy.

-It is not a substance that objects move through.
+It is not a substance separate from what exists.

-Everything that exists does so as a state of this medium.
+Everything that exists is a structured state of FM.

-Calling FM a physical medium does not mean that objects travel through it
+Calling FM a physical medium does not mean:

 -